ahmedshakill/WinBGIm-64/Readme.md

 close and reopen the folder and you will see the expected bar.
 Then press CTRL+SHIFT+P to get command pallete and select CMake Build.
 May be watching a video tutorial will help you if you are confused .It's easier than you think.

+You can then go to *test* folder and modify *test.cpp* or write you own graphics code in the file.